Partick Thistle F.C.: Formation and early years

 Chart of yearly table positions of Partick Thistle in the Scottish football league.

 Partick Thistle Football Club was formed in 1876 in the burgh of Partick, which was at that time administratively independent of Glasgow (Partick was not subsumed into Glasgow until 1912).
 The club's first recorded match (and victory) took place in February against a local junior team, named Valencia.
 The location of this match, and thereby Thistle's first home ground, was recorded as 'Overnewton Park', which is thought to have been located next to Overnewton Road, just south of Kelvingrove Park.
 Having established themselves as the most popular team locally ahead of the likes of Partick F.C., in 1891 Partick Thistle joined the Scottish Football Alliance, one of several competitions set up immediately after the formation of the Scottish Football League in 1890.
 The club won the Second Division championship in 1897 and were elected to the First Division.
 The following season they were re-elected after finishing in eighth place.
 In 1900 they were elected back to the top level, having finished as Second Division champions again, but were relegated the following season and then promoted in second place in 1902.
 This would be the last time Thistle changed their division for almost 70 years.
 Since joining the Scottish professional leagues in 1893, Thistle had been an unpredictable side, spending four years in the First Division and five in the Second, winning promotion three times.
 It was during the 1902–03 Scottish Division One season that Thistle set their highest finish in the Scottish league structure, finishing 8th in the table with 19 points.
-In the following 33 years, they moved from home to home, using parks at Kelvingrove, Jordanvale, Muirpark, Inchview among others.
+In their first 33 years, they moved from home to home, using parks at Kelvingrove, Jordanvale, Muirpark, Inchview among others.
 In 1897 they moved to Meadowside, where they played until 1908.
 After being homeless for over a season, they moved to their present home, Firhill Stadium, in the Maryhill district of Glasgow.
 They played their first home match at Firhill, on 18 September 1909, in a 3–1 victory against Dumbarton Harp.